hashbackio/inclusive-workplace-policies/company-holidays.md

 #### Additional Considerations

-* We will not host physically demanding events or daytime, food-based events during the month of Eid.
+* We will not host physically demanding events or daytime, food-based events during the month of Ramadan.

 * We will not host evening events during Rosh Hashanah and Yom Kippur.